mscharley/dot/etc/dot.api.md

 type InjectionIdentifier<T> = ServiceIdentifier<T> | [ServiceIdentifier<T>, Partial<InjectOptions<MetadataObject>> | undefined] | DirectInjection<T>;

 // @public
+interface InjectionMetadata {
+    // Warning: (ae-incompatible-release-tags) The symbol "dependencies" is marked as @public, but its signature references "ContainerModuleMeta" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "dependencies" is marked as @public, but its signature references "ContainerModuleMeta" which is marked as @beta
+    //
+    // (undocumented)
+    dependencies: ContainerModuleMeta[];
+    // Warning: (ae-incompatible-release-tags) The symbol "injections" is marked as @public, but its signature references "ContainerModuleMeta" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "injections" is marked as @public, but its signature references "ContainerModuleMeta" which is marked as @beta
+    //
+    // (undocumented)
+    injections: ContainerModuleMeta[];
+}

+// @public
 interface InjectOptions<Metadata extends MetadataObject> {
     metadata: Partial<Metadata>;
     multiple: boolean;